utilmeta/utype/docs/en/guide/cls.md

 	"""
 ```

-By passing `options` parameters in the function `__from__` of the data class, you can pass a runtime Options that utype will parse the data according to.
+By passing `options` parameters in the function `__from__` of the dataclass, you can pass a runtime Options that utype will parse the data according to.

 #### Inheritance and Extend